On the Convergence of Continuous Constrained Optimization for Structure Learning: Optimality Conditions for Equality Constrained Problems

 \section{Optimality Conditions for Equality Constrained Problems}

-We review the optimality conditions for equality constrained problems, which are required for the study in Section \ref{sec:alm} and \ref{sec:regularity}. \begin{definition}[First-Order Necessary Conditions] Suppose that $\theta^*$ is a local solution of \eqref{eq:generic-opt}, that the functions $\f$ and $h$ in \eqref{eq:generic-opt} are continuously differentiable, and that the LICQ holds at $\theta^*$.
+We review the optimality conditions for equality constrained optimization problems, which are required for the study in Sections \ref{sec:alm_background} and \ref{sec:regularity}.
+Note that the following conditions are adopted from Theorems $12.1$ and $12.6$ in \citet{Nocedal2006numerical}, respectively. \begin{definition}[First-order necessary conditions] Suppose that $\theta^*$ is a local solution of \eqref{eq:generic-opt}, that the functions $f$ and $h$ in \eqref{eq:generic-opt} are continuously differentiable, and that the LICQ holds at $\theta^*$.
 Define the Lagrangian function of \eqref{eq:generic-opt} as

 where $\alpha \in \mathbb{R}^p$.
 Then there is a Lagrange multiplier vector $\alpha^*$ such that the following conditions are satisfied at $(\theta^*, \alpha^*)$:

 \end{definition}